masteree108/vott_ID_revise/README.md

 ---
-title: 'Assist in comparing VoTT JSON files with the Integration tracker ID tool (English)'
+title: 'Assist in comparing VoTT JSON files with the Integration tracker ID tool'
 disqus: hackmd
 ---
-Assist in comparing VoTT JSON files with the Integration tracker ID tool (English)
+Assist in comparing VoTT JSON files with the Integration tracker ID tool
 ===